rust-lang/prev.rust-lang.org/faq.md

 If you're looking for a way to avoid handling [`Result`s][Result] in other people's code, there's always [`unwrap()`][unwrap], but it's probably not what you want. [`Result`][Result] is an indicator that some computation may or may not complete successfully.
 Requiring you to handle these failures explicitly is one of the ways that Rust encourages robustness.
 Rust provides tools like the [`try!` macro][TryMacro] to make handling failures ergonomic.

-If you really don't want to handle an error, use [`unwrap()`][unwrap], but know that doing so means that the given code will cause the entire process to panic on failure, which is usually undesirable.
+If you really don't want to handle an error, use [`unwrap()`][unwrap], but know that doing so means that the code panic on failure, which usually results in a shutting down the process.

 <h2 id="concurrency">Concurrency</h2>